-Through annual giving, special events and programs, the foundation provides COC with crucial private resources.
+Through annual giving, special events and programs, the foundation provides College of the Canyons with crucial private resources.
 The foundation needs more support.
 Individuals, businesses and organizations interested in contributing to the College of the Canyons Foundation are encouraged to contact:

-Cathy Ritz, chief operating officer of the College of the Canyons Foundation, 26455 Rockwell Canyon Road, Santa Clarita, California 91355; Telephone: (661) 362-3639.
+Murray Wood, chief development officer of the College of the Canyons Foundation, 26455 Rockwell Canyon Road, Santa Clarita, California 91355; Telephone: (661) 362-3433.